 3. Punching Shear Check

-Punching shear along column perimeter should be satisfied according to the standard codes.
-In addition, punching shear due to piles should also be considered in design check.
-Further details in punching shear design considerations will soon be published in succeeding article.
+Punching shear along the column perimeter should be satisfied according to the standard codes.
+Also, punching shear due to piles should also be considered in the design check.
+Further details in punching shear design considerations will soon be published in the succeeding article.

 4. Recommended Details

-Proper detailing of pile cap is another thing to consider for the design completion.
+Proper detailing of the pile cap is another thing to consider for design completion.
 Drawing details should be clear and simple as possible so the contractor can follow it accordingly.
-Refer to the image below for the recommended typical details of pile cap.
+Refer to the image below for the recommended typical details of the pile cap.